Minimising Event Size, Maximising Physics: Inclusive Particle Isolation for LHCb's Run 3: Inclusive Multivariate Isolation ( )

+\item[\textbf{SV shift (\textit{SV displacement})}:] To quantify how compatible the additional track is with the base candidate's decay vertex, we refit the base candidate together with the additional track and compare the fitted SV positions.
+We define

-Here, $\vec r_{\rm SV}^{\,\text{base}}$ is the decay vertex of the base candidate and $\vec r_{\rm SV}^{\,\text{base+trk}}$ is the decay vertex after adding the extra track; $\Delta r_{{\rm SV},z}$ denotes the $z$-component of the displacement.
-For correctly associated tracks (signal-like), the refit leaves the vertex essentially unchanged, so $d_{\rm SV}^{\rm signed}$ is sharply peaked at $0$ with a width set by the SV-fit resolution.
-For misassociated tracks (typically prompt tracks from a PV), the common-vertex fit compromises between downstream decay tracks and a prompt line pointing back to a PV.
-This tends to pull the refitted SV upstream in $z$, yielding a broad distribution with an enhanced negative tail ($d_{\rm SV}^{\rm signed}<0$), though both signs are possible depending on geometry and track covariances.
+where $\vec r_{\rm SV}^{\,\text{base}}$ is the decay vertex of the base candidate and $\vec r_{\rm SV}^{\,\text{base+trk}}$ is the decay vertex after adding the extra track; $\Delta r_{{\rm SV},z}$ is the $z$-component of the displacement.
+For correctly associated tracks (signal-like), the refit leaves the SV essentially unchanged, so $d_{\rm SV}^{\rm signed}$ peaks sharply at $0$, with a width dominated by the SV-fit resolution.
+For misassociated tracks (typically prompt PV tracks), the common-vertex fit must compromise between displaced decay tracks and a prompt line pointing back to a PV; this frequently pulls the refitted SV upstream in $z$-direction (along the beam axis), yielding a broader distribution with an enhanced negative tail ($d_{\rm SV}^{\rm signed}<0$), although positive shifts are possible depending on the geometry and track covariances.